-Fairness and consistency are the foundations of a strong sales culture.
 When one team member is underperforming, how you handle it sends a message to everyone else.
-A sales performance improvement plan (PIP) is the most effective way to address performance issues head-on while ensuring a fair and documented process.
-It replaces subjective feedback with objective data and clear expectations.
-A great PIP is a two-way commitment, detailing both the rep’s goals and the company’s promise of support.
-Using a standardized sales performance improvement plan template ensures every employee receives the same thoughtful, structured opportunity to improve their performance.
+It’s about fairness, consistency, and protecting your sales culture.
+A sales performance improvement plan (PIP) is your best tool for tackling performance issues directly and professionally.
+It swaps subjective feedback for objective data and clear expectations.
+Think of it as a two-way commitment: it details the rep’s goals and, just as importantly, the company’s promise of support.
+Using a standardized template ensures every employee receives the same thoughtful, structured opportunity to get back on track and succeed.

 Key Takeaways